srobo/kitbook/roles/pits-manager.md

 # Pits Manager

-The pits manager is responsible for installing the team pits at the competition.
+The pits manager is responsible for installing and uninstalling team pits at the competition.

 ## Subordinates